binux/pyspider/docs/tutorial/HTML-and-CSS-Selector.md

 ![CSS Selector helper](imgs/css_selector_helper.png)

-The element will highlighted in yellow when mouse over.
-When you click it, all elements with same CSS Selector will frame in red and add the pattern to cursor position of your code.
+The element will be highlighted in yellow when mouse over.
+When you click it, all elements with same CSS Selector will frame in red and add the pattern to the cursor position of your code.
 Add following code and put cursor between the two quotation marks:

 ```
         self.crawl(response.doc('').attr.href, callback=self.index_page)